-At this time, APC has five PPAs that have been certified for purposes of Part B, which are detailed as follows:
+At this time, due to the expiration of the Resolute Forest Products PPA in July 2016, APC now has in effect four PPAs that have been certified for purposes of Part B, which are detailed as follows.
+The Resolute Forest Products PPA is also included because it was operational during FY-2016.

 By Commission Order dated November 7, 2000, under Docket 27785, the Commission authorized APC, for a term to expire May 31, 2011, to acquire the rights and assume payment obligations under a PPA with Calhoun Power Company, LLC, involving 630 MW of combustion turbine capacity.
-In April 2009, the PPA was further extended an additional eleven (11) years, continuing through December 31, 2022.
+In April 2009, the PPA was further extended an additional 11 years, continuing through December 31, 2022.

-By Commission Order dated October 22, 2010, under Docket 31301, the Commission authorized APC, for a term of ten (10) calendar years, to acquire the rights and assume payment obligations under a PPA with Westervelt Renewable Energy, LLC, involving approximately 7.5 MW of electric capacity from a small-scale renewable energy ("biomass") generating facility operated by Westervelt.
+By Commission Order dated October 22, 2010, under Docket 31301, the Commission authorized APC, for a term of 10 calendar years, to acquire the rights and assume payment obligations under a PPA with Westervelt Renewable Energy, LLC ("Westervelt"), involving approximately 7.5 MW of electric capacity from a small-scale renewable energy ("biomass") generating facility operated by Westervelt.

-By Commission Order dated July 12, 2011, under Docket 31301, the Commission authorized APC, for a term of five (5) calendar years, to acquire the rights and assume payment obligations under a PPA with Resolute

-Forest Products (formerly AbiBow US, Inc.), involving up to 15 MW of electric capacity and energy from a renewable energy ("black liquor") generating resource.
+By Commission Order dated July 12, 2011, under Docket 31301, the Commission authorized APC, for a term of 5 calendar years, to acquire the rights and assume payment obligations under a PPA with Resolute Forest Products (formerly AbiBow US, Inc.), involving up to 15 MW of electric capacity and energy from a renewable energy ("black liquor") generating resource.
+The contract term for the Resolute Forest Products ended July 2016.

-By Commission Order dated September 9, 2011, under Docket 31653, the Commission authorized APC, for a term of twenty (20) calendar years, to acquire the rights and assume payment obligations under a PPA with Chisholm View Wind Project, LLC, involving 202 MW of wind energy supplied from a wind farm being developed by Chisholm View in Grant and Garfield Counties, Oklahoma.
+By Commission Order dated September 9, 2011, under Docket 31653, the Commission authorized APC, for a term of 20 calendar years, to acquire the rights and assume payment obligations under a PPA with Chisholm View Wind Project, LLC, involving 202 MW of wind energy supplied from a wind farm being developed by Chisholm View in Grant and Garfield Counties, Oklahoma.

-By Commission Order dated September 17, 2012, under Docket 31859, the Commission authorized APC, for a term of twenty (20) calendar years, to acquire the rights and assume payment obligations under a PPA with Buffalo Dunes Wind Project, LLC, involving 202 MW of wind energy supplied from a wind farm being developed by Buffalo Dunes in Grant, Haskell and Finney Counties, Kansas.
+By Commission Order dated September 17, 2012, under Docket 31859, the Commission authorized APC, for a term of 20 calendar years, to acquire the rights and assume payment obligations under a PPA with Buffalo Dunes Wind Project, LLC, involving 202 MW of wind energy supplied from a wind farm being developed by Buffalo Dunes in Grant, Haskell and Finney Counties, Kansas.

-It should be noted that under the described PPAs associated with renewable generation, the Company has obtained rights to the environmental attributes, including Renewable Energy

-Credits (RECs) associated with the energy provided under those agreements.
+It should be noted that under the described PPAs associated with renewable generation, the Company has obtained rights to the environmental attributes, including Renewable Energy Credits ("RECs") associated with the energy provided under those agreements.
 Under the terms of those PPAs, APC retains the flexibility to retire RECs and serve its customers with renewable energy or to sell RECs, either bundled with energy or sold separately, to third parties.

-Rate CNP was further modified in October 2004 to include a third provision, Rate CNP - Part C ("Part C") that would provide a mechanism to recover compliance costs associated with "environmental mandates."
+Rate CNP was further modified in October 2004 to include a third provision, Rate CNP-Part C ("Part C") that would provide a mechanism to recover compliance costs associated with "environmental mandates."
 Beginning in December 2004, and each December thereafter, Alabama Power is required to file its annual Environmental Compliance Plan subject to Part C. The first rate adjustment under the Part C provision went into effect in January 2005.